-Overlake's Patient & Family Advisory Council was launched in 2015 as a board-mandated initiative.
-While other hospitals sponsor and run their PFAC program in a variety of ways, PFAC is hosted at Overlake by the patient experience department.
+Overlake's PFAC was launched in 2015 as a board-mandated initiative.
+While other hospitals sponsor and run their PFAC program in a variety of ways, PFAC is hosted at Overlake by the Patient Experience department.

 The program's objectives are threefold:

-- Support "exceptional patient care and a superior patient experience," which to us means encouraging a culture where patient and family-centered care is a solid, dependable foundation in all we do.
+- Support "exceptional patient care and a superior patient experience," which to us means encouraging a culture where patient- and family-centered care provides a solid, dependable foundation in all we do.

 - Facilitate the inclusion of patients and families as central partners of their own care team.